 Imagine you're at a bustling farmer's market, eyeing a vibrant display of apples.
 Each bag holds 12 apples, and you decide to buy 15 bags for a school event.
 How many apples will you have in total?
 This is where understanding two-digit multiplication becomes incredibly handy.
 It’s not just about crunching numbers; it's about solving everyday problems efficiently and confidently.

-Mastering Two-Digit Multiplication: A Comprehensive Guide
+Mastering Two-Digit Multiplication: A complete walkthrough

 Comprehensive Overview of Two-Digit Multiplication